What’s better than farm fresh eggs, with bright orange yolks, on toast with homemade butter?

 In fact, some large egg operations have been able to eliminate antibiotics completely from their hens’ diets after adding oregano and garlic to their feed.
 They claim their hens have never been healthier.

-Chicken farmers in Italy have long touted that for better tasting eggs, a forage-based diet is the secret to golden yolks (calendula, also known as marigold helps also!).
+Chicken farmers in Italy have long touted that for better tasting eggs, a forage-based diet is the secret to golden yolks (calendula helps also!).

 I’ll take it.